amadeus/animator/README.md

 You build Scenes in a very similar way to Animations.
 First you define them in their JSON format, and then you can run them or add them to queues as usual.

-In their simplest form, Scenes are just Queues that you can make start at specific time intervals.
+In their simplest form, Scenes are just definitions of Queues that can be kicked off whenever, including in parallel.

 ```js
 var scene = [